Figure 1: Map and elevation

 at Inspiration point.

-pointer is known to produce a continuous beam as noted by having
+pointer though to produce a continuous beam as noted by

-"listened" to it on previous occasions.
-Why widely varying
+"listened" to it on previous occasions but it is possible

 which is